 Introduction and Background

-The patient is a 50 years old Caucasian female, heterosexual, married, and has one adult son.
+The patient is a 50-year-old woman of Caucasian descent who is married, heterosexual, and has an adult son.
 Her medical history includes mastopathy and uterine fibroids, which she claims to have had since she was around 30 years old, as well as chronic bronchitis.
 She has not traveled anywhere in the past 10 years, and she claims that she did not eat anything unusual in the last month besides her normal diet.
 She came into the hospital via ambulance an hour ago with the symptoms listed below.

 Presentation of Findings